 Election of Directors.
 The election of a director requires the affirmative vote of a plurality of the votes cast at the Meeting in person or by proxy.
 Stockholders may not cumulate their votes.
 If you vote "Withhold Authority" with respect to a nominee, your shares will not be voted with respect to the person indicated.
-Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
+Abstentions and Broker Non-Votes will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
+This proposal is considered a "non-routine matter"; accordingly, brokers cannot vote on this proposal unless they have received voting instructions from the beneficial owner of Broker Shares.

-Approval of a Proposal to Authorize the Company to Sell Shares of its Common Stock at a Price or Prices Below the Company's then Current Net Asset Value Per Share in One or More Offerings, in Each Case Subject to the Approval of its Board of Directors and Compliance with the Conditions Set Forth in the Proxy Statement (Including, Without Limitation, that the Number of Shares Issued Does Not Exceed 25% of the Company's then Outstanding Common Stock Immediately Prior to Each Such Offering).
+Approval of a Proposal to Authorize the Company to Sell Shares of its Common Stock at a Price or Prices Below the Company's then Current Net Asset Value Per Share in One or More Offerings, in Each Case, Subject to the Approval of its Board of Directors and Compliance with the Conditions Set Forth in the Proxy Statement (Including, Without Limitation, that the Number of Shares Issued Does Not Exceed 25% of the Company's then Outstanding Common Stock Immediately Prior to Each Such Offering).
 The affirmative vote of (1) a majority of the outstanding shares of common stock entitled to vote at the Meeting; and (2) a majority of the outstanding shares of common stock entitled to vote at the Meeting that are not held by affiliated persons of the Company is required to approve this proposal.
-For purposes of this proposal, the Investment Company Act of 1940, as amended (the "1940 Act"), defines "a majority of the outstanding shares" as: (1) 67% or more of the voting securities present at the Meeting if the holders of more than 50% of the outstanding voting securities of such company are present or represented by proxy; or (2) 50% of the outstanding voting securities of the Company, whichever is the less.
-Abstentions will have the effect of a vote against this proposal.
+For purposes of this proposal, the Investment Company Act of 1940, as amended (the "1940 Act"), defines "a majority of the outstanding shares" as: (1) 67% or more of the voting securities present at the Meeting if the holders of more than 50% of the outstanding voting securities of such company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company, whichever is the less.
+Abstentions and Broker Non-Votes will have the effect of a vote against this proposal.
+This proposal is considered a "non-routine matter"; accordingly, brokers cannot vote on this proposal unless they have received voting instructions from the beneficial owner of Broker Shares.